St. Brigid Fellowship

 In 2012, the Parish Council of St. Athanasius Church made the decision to simplify the ministry of St. Brigid Fellowship, after we moved to Goleta from our Isla Vista property.
 St.Michael's Episcopal (University) Church graciously opened its doors to us and provided a beautiful and peaceful setting for the weekly outreach meal until March of 2020.
 The food was provided each week in collaboration with cooking teams from a number of churches and organizations, including our own parish, St. Michael's University Church, St. Raphael Catholic Church, St. Mark's Methodist Church, All Saints Episcopal Church, and the Community Affairs Board of UCSB.
 The Monday night dinner was led for over seven years by Richard and Susan Barre, and a devoted team of volunteers.

 The weekly meal in Isla Vista came to an abrupt halt during the COVID-19 lockdown in March of 2020 and has not been resumed.

 Currently, St. Brigid Fellowship's main focus is hosting the Showers of Blessing non-profit organization on the church's property every Thursday morning.
-A team of volunteers from our parish, coordinated by Howard Lange, offers coffee and sometimes other refreshments.
+A team of volunteers from our parish, coordinated by Dana Alexander, offers coffee and sometimes other refreshments while the guests are waiting to shower.
 More importantly, we offer conversation, kindness, and community.
 Other agencies are often present during the weekly showers, offering assistance to guests in securing benefits and government I.D.s, providing clothing, assistance with transportation, etc...

 For more information about the work of THE SHOWERS OF BLESSING, go here: https://showersofblessingiv.org/locations/